 A tapered wand gives eyelashes a winged-out, cat-eye look.
 The cone taper wand narrows to a cone shape at the end of the brush, which allows the brush to apply more mascara to the ends of the lashes.
 The pointed tip also reaches into the very outer corner of the eye, elongating the look.

-This mascara wand shape is designed for creating the fanned-out look.
-The curved shape follows the curve of the eye, and helps create curl in the eyelashes.
+This mascara wand shape is designed for creating a fanned-out look.
+The curved shape follows the curve of the eye and helps create a curl in the eyelashes.

-The tiny bristles on this mascara wand are helpful for creating a lengthening effect in the lashes.
+The tiny bristles on this mascara wand help create a lengthening effect in the lashes.
 The tiny bristles allow for multiple applications without clumping, which is perfect for making the lashes appear longer.